JeffAMcGee/www/content/ko-sock-demo.md

     };

-You should notice that this is a CommonJS module&mdash;it looks like code for Node.js&mdash;it uses `require()` to import Knockout, and `module.exports` to export `GameModel` and `PieceModel`.
+You should notice that this is a CommonJS module&mdash;it looks like code for Node.js.
+This module uses `require()` to import Knockout, and `module.exports` to export `GameModel` and `PieceModel`.
-Node expects code to be in CommonJS modules, but CommonJS is not a good format for a web browser.
+Node expects code to be in CommonJS modules, but CommonJS is not a good format for a web browser because require loads modules synchronously.
 We'll look at that fixing that next.

 Browserify is a tool that will combine a bunch of CommonJS modules into a